Got 2 Days in Venice? Here’s what to see do and eat!

 This is the exterior of Doge’s palace.

-A Doge is the equivalent to a king in Venetian history.
-Before Italy was unified into a country in 1861, each area had it’s own government.
+A Doge is an equivalent to a king in Venetian history.
+Before Italy was unified into a country in 1861, each area had its own government.
 Venice was ruled by the Doge and the palace was the economic and political center of the land.